 The collection also incorporates the Phantom Moto Jacket, inspired by nightlife and city lights, a perfect performance streetwear combined with eclectic prints and ergonomic shapes.
 In this last photo you can see Bethanie wearing the jacket with the Long Mesh Skirt.

-Starting January 20th, the collection will be available in all tennis stores across the USA, including Tennis Warehouse.
+Starting January 20th, the collection will be available in all tennis stores across the USA.

 MORE WTA FASHION READY FOR AUSTRALIAN OPEN 2020: